Dragons (Biology)

 Ice Dragons

 The natural scale colors of ice dragons are blues and light greys.
 Ice dragons are bright in their coloration, and in general do not have very dark markings or colors.
 Their scale colors are usually be blues and light blues or light greys, or less commonly darker but saturated blues.
 Ice dragons are never a saturated red, orange, yellow, or green base color (if heavily mixed, these colors may appear albeit desaturated).
-At most they may be aqua or pink, but most will be blue,
+At most they may be aqua or pink, but most will be blue, blue-grey, or light grey.

 Other colors do not exist in their base colors because they are nonexistent in ice variants.
 As such they tend not to appear as secondary or tertiary colors either.
 Ice dragons can have purple secondary colors without having purple ice or purple ice heritage.